Winter Safety Tips

 - Safety First: Always, always wear a helmet.
 Our motos come with helmets.
 It’s also required that you wear a helmet when riding a kick scooter.
 For added visibility, check out these affordable attachable lights on Amazon.

-- Look-out for things that are extra slick in the rain: Wet leaves, manhole covers, crosswalk paint, and muni tracks can all be quite slippery when wet.
+- Look-out for things that are extra slick in the rain: Wet leaves, pothole covers, crosswalk paint, and MUNI tracks can all be quite slippery when wet.

 - Ride slower: Just like on a bike or in a car, braking takes longer when conditions are wet.
 Ride slower and give the person ahead of you more space.